 Welcome to the Northeastern University Nanomagnetism Group.
-We are an interdisciplinary research group led by Laura H. Lewis (Chemical Engineering Department), Don Heiman (Physics Department), and Latika Menon (Physics Department).
+We are an interdisciplinary research group led by Laura H. Lewis (Chemical Engineering Department) and Don Heiman (Physics Department).
 Our group of undergraduate students, graduate students and post-doctoral researchers work on a variety of research projects that aim to gain understanding of magnetism to learn about novel properties in magnetic and electronic nanomaterials and engineer their properties towards defined goals.

 News & Events:

 - Congratulations to Josh Marion for successfully defending his M.S. thesis in March 2013.